 A final thought: It is imperative that no matter which thyroid labs come back abnormal, we treat the whole person.
 We rarely ever JUST run thyroid labs without adding in other tests that would show us a complete picture.
 Adrenal function, female hormone function, nutritional status, and metabolic status are all affected by and CAN AFFECT your thyroid function, so gathering that information is also key.
 It also helps us support your thyroid function from many different angles—which will expedite your healing process.

-If you’re ready to get a deeper understanding of your thyroid function, or want to partner with a doctor who considers your whole person when diagnosing and treating you, schedule a free-15 minute consultation call with us to get your questions answered.
+If you’re ready to get a deeper understanding of your thyroid function, or want to partner with a doctor who considers your whole person when diagnosing and treating you, reach out to get your questions answered.